tdayris/snakemake-wrappers/docs/bigr_unofficial.rst

     ["My example is very awesome",
      "My example is truly awesome",
      "My example is very cool",
-     "My example is very cool"]
+     "My example is truly cool"]

 Got it ?
 Good.